pierregermain/MyDrupal/d8/hello_world/Readme.md

 Example:

-Let's now take a look at an example event subscriber that listens to the *kernel.request* event and redirects it to the home page if a user with a certain role tries to access our Hello World page.
-This will demonstrate both how to subscribe to events and how to perform a redirect.
-It will also show us how to use the current route match service to inspect the current route.
+ - Let's now take a look at an example event subscriber that listens to the *kernel.request* event and redirects it to the home page if a user with a certain role tries to access our Hello World page.
+ - This will demonstrate both how to subscribe to events and how to perform a redirect.
+ - It will also show us how to use the current route match service to inspect the current route.

-Let's create this subscriber by first writing the service definition for it
+Let's create this subscriber by first writing the service definition for it:

 ```
 hello_world.redirect_subscriber: